eiguike/simple-checkout-page/README.md

 # simple-checkout-page

-> A Simple Checkout Page using vue.js with Bootstrap
+> A Simple Checkout Page using vue.js with Bootstrap to test the Payment
+> API for Moip Technical Challenge

 ## Build Setup